Jahia/widen-asset-picker/doc/en/picker.md

     ```

 #### Configuration
-The picker is declared in the [content definition file](../../src/main/resources/META-INF/definitions.cnd),
+The picker is declared in the [content definition file][definition.cnd],
 ```cnd
 [wdennt:widenReference] > jnt:content,jmix:nodeReference, jmix:multimediaContent
  - j:node (weakreference, picker[type='custom',config='widenPicker']) < 'wdenmix:widenAsset'
 ```
 Based one this definition, jContent knows that it must use a custom picker configured by the `widenPicker` config.
-This configuration is made in the spring configuration file [widen-picker.xml](../../src/main/resources/META-INF/spring/widen-picker.xml).
+This configuration is made in the spring configuration file [widen-picker.xml][widenPicker.xml].

-First of all, the functions in the [widen-asset-picker.js](../../src/main/resources/javascript/edit-mode/widen-asset-picker.js)
+First of all, the functions in the [widen-asset-picker.js][widenAssetPicker.js]
 file must be set in the javascriptResources pool for GWT.
 ```xml
 <bean class="org.jahia.ajax.gwt.helper.ModuleGWTResources">